langchain-ai/langgraph/docs/docs/concepts/langgraph_cli.md

 ### `up`

 The `langgraph up` command starts an instance of the [LangGraph API server](./langgraph_server.md) locally.
 This requires docker to be installed and running locally.
 It also requires a LangSmith API key for local development or a license key for production use.

+The server includes all API endpoints for your graph's runs, threads, assistants, etc. as well as the other services required to run your agent, including a managed database for checkpointing and storage.

 ### `dockerfile`